 What Should I Expect At My Complimentary Consultation?

 Patients are welcome to meet with Dr. Thompson or one of our Nurse Injector’s to discuss hand rejuvenation at Utah Facial Plastics.
 All injectors are trained and highly experienced with hand rejuvenation.
-Contraindactions will be discussed as well as your medical history.
+Contradictions will be discussed as well as your medical history.
 They will then discuss what to expect with treatment, recovery, and results.
 Together you can determine the best course of action and if an injectable is recommended, treatment can be done at the same time.

 How Is Hand Rejuvenation Performed?

 Two forms of treatment are typically recommended to fully address signs of aging in the hands.
-First, volume is replaced and the underlying structure is repaired by the use of temporary dermal fillers, such as Radiesse or Scultpra.
+First, volume is replaced and the underlying structure is repaired by the use of temporary dermal fillers, such as Radiesse or Sculptra.
 Fat grafting is also a great option to restore volume.
 While it’s considered more invasive, the results are long-term.
 IPL (Photofacial) or pigmentation specific chemical peels are then recommended to address the tone and discoloration of the skin.

 How Do Injectables Work?

-Radiesse or Scultpra is injected under the skin to volumize and stimulate collagen production in the hands.
+Radiesse or Sculptra is injected under the skin to volumize and stimulate collagen production in the hands.
 With either injectable, the procedure is simple, quick (20-30 minutes in-office) and comes with no downtime, though there will be some tenderness following treatment.
 It is advised that patients avoid taking aspirin, ibuprofen, Vitamin E and certain herbal medications 7 days prior to treatment to minimize bruising and swelling as those are side-effects that may occur as well.